 Join our volunteer teaching trek to remote village schools.
-You do not need to be a certified teacher, or have school experience.
+You do not need to be a certified teacher.
 Anyone 18 years or older with a minimum secondary education (high school) diploma is welcome.
-We need volunteers to help us in remote schools in the foothills of the Himalaya – deliver supplies, read with children, teach sports, etc. Volunteering in Nepal with these children helps give them a real life social studies lesson by interacting with you!
+We need volunteers to help us in remote schools in the foothills of the Himalaya – deliver supplies, read with children, teach sports, etc. Volunteering in Nepal with these children helps give them a real-life social studies lesson by interacting with you!
 Many of the children we help are “Chhepang,” one of Nepal’s most marginalized cultures.

 In this 2 week adventure volunteer trek to remote villages of the Himalaya, you will deliver school supplies and teach/help at village schools.
 You did not need to be a teacher to go on this trek.
 We are looking for volunteers who love working with children, are interested in cultural immersion, and going well off the tourist path of Nepal.
 The villagers we visit have seldom see tourists, or Western people.
 Our goal with this trek is to:

 - Be sure kids in need have proper school supplies to read, write and learn.

 - Deliver new school shirts for village children.
 Having the same clothes of the same quality promotes equality.
 This is important for children in the Dalit castes, and others who are marginalized.

 - Help students learn in English.
 Students generally learn language, math, science and social studies in English.

 - Help village teachers practice English fluency and latest technology.

 - Introduce technology in schools.

 - Suggest play learning techniques that help children learn and retain information easily.

 - Trek fee is $1500.
 A $300 deposit is required to hold your space.
 Balance due 30 days prior to trek.